tomerlevy1/ansible/prd.md

 - As a developer, I want to run only a specific part of the setup (e.g., just install tmux) to test it or reinstall a specific tool.
 - As a developer, I want to see clear logs during the setup so I know what's happening and can debug issues easily.
 - As a developer, I want to keep my personal API keys and settings separate from the main setup logic so that I don't commit secrets to version control.
+- As a developer, I want the setup to run as unattended as possible, with any required interactive steps clearly separated and explained.

 ## 6. System Architecture

-The system will be composed of a main orchestrator script and a collection of independent modules.
+The system is split into two phases to maximize unattended automation:

+### Phase 1: Unattended Setup
+- **Script:** `setup.sh` (or `setup-unattended.sh`)
+- **Purpose:** Runs all non-interactive, idempotent modules (e.g., Homebrew install, package installs, config file setup).
+- **Behavior:** Skips or defers any step that requires user input (e.g., changing the default shell, SSH key generation).
+- **Outcome:** Can be run unattended, in CI, or as a "one-click" setup.

+### Phase 2: Interactive Setup
+- **Script:** `setup-interactive.sh`
+- **Purpose:** Handles all steps that require user input or authentication (e.g., changing the default shell, manual dotfile symlinks, SSH key prompts).
+- **Behavior:** Prints clear instructions and warnings for each interactive step.
+Can be run after the unattended script, or whenever the user is ready.

+### Directory Structure

 ```
 mac-setup/
-├── setup.sh           # Main executable to run the setup
+├── setup.sh                # Main unattended setup script
+├── setup-interactive.sh    # Interactive steps script
 ├── README.md               # Documentation
 ├── config.sh.example       # Example configuration file
 ├── config.sh               # User-specific config (git-ignored)
 ├── modules/                # Directory for individual setup scripts (plugins)
 │   ├── 00_homebrew.sh      # The '00_' prefix controls execution order
-│   ├── 10_zsh.sh
+│   ├── 10_zsh.sh           # Zsh install only (no chsh)
 │   └── 20_tmux.sh
 ├── lib/                    # Utility scripts and helper functions
 │   └── utils.sh            # For logging, checks, etc.
 └── tests/                  # For testing the scripts
     ├── test_runner.sh
     └── bats/               # bats-core testing framework
 ```

 ### Components:

-- **`setup.sh`**: The main entry point.
-It will:
+- **`setup.sh`**: The main entry point for unattended setup.
+Executes all non-interactive modules.
-    - Source the `lib/utils.sh` helper library.
-    - Source the user's `config.sh` if it exists.
-    - Parse command-line arguments (e.g., for selective execution).
-    - Discover and execute scripts from the `modules/` directory in lexicographical order.
+- **`setup-interactive.sh`**: Handles all interactive steps, such as changing the default shell or generating SSH keys.
 - **`modules/`**: Contains the "feature" scripts.
 Each script is responsible for one piece of the setup (e.g., installing Homebrew, configuring git).
 They are self-contained but can use functions from `utils.sh`.
 - **`lib/utils.sh`**: A library of shared shell functions for logging (`log_info`, `log_success`, `log_error`), running commands, and checking for the existence of tools.
 - **`config.sh`**: A user-provided file for secrets and personal configuration, which will be ignored by git.
 An accompanying `config.sh.example` will document the available options.